-Article 48: Periodic Reporting
+Article 47: Periodic Reporting

-- a) A capital market institution who acts as manager for a client must send a valuation report at least every three months in respect of securities or securities-related cash balances contained in the client's account. - b) Valuation reports must provide the information required in Annex 5.6.
+- a) A capital market institution who acts as manager for a client must send a valuation report at least annually in respect of securities or securities-related cash balances contained in the client's account. - b) Valuation reports must provide the information required in Annex 5.6.